 Hoysalas founded their dynasty with Belur as the capital initially.
 Later, the capital was shifted to Halebidu.

 This is one of the most important pilgrimage places for the Jains.
 Also, this is considered to be the largest monolithic stone statue in the World.
 ShravanaBelagola has 2 hills- Chandragiri and Vindhyagiri.
 Chandragiri hill gets its name from Chandragupta, one of the greatest emperors of India who converted to Jainism, gave up all his worldly pleasures and passed away on this hill.
 The statue of Bahubali/ Gomateshwara is situated on the Vindhyagiri hill.

 Wake up….!!
 Wednesday morninggg….
-A weekend when the rest of the world is working their asses off half way through their week.. n I sit wondering how I’m going to kill the rest of the day amidst the four walls of my house jobless….
+A weekend when the rest of the world is working their asses off, half way through their week..
+I sat wondering how I was going to kill the rest of the day amidst the four walls of my house, all jobless….

-We started at around 9.a.m from Bangalore.
-Reached Devanahalli from where we took the Vijayapura bypass road to reach Kaiwara.
-A good 45min drive from the airport at an average speed of 60kmph is what it took us to reach Kaiwara.
+It was around 09.00.a.m. when we started from Bangalore.
+We reached Devanahalli from where we took the Vijayapura bypass road.
+A good 45min drive from the Bengaluru airport, at an average speed of 60kmph is what it took us to reach Kaiwara.

-As soon as one enters the kaiwara town, a small lane to your left leads you to the Narayanapa Mutt.
+As soon as one enters the Kaiwara town, a small lane on the left leads you to the Narayanapa Mutt.
 This is a mutt managed by M.S.Ramaiah trust.
 This is where Saint Narayanappa attained “Eternal Bliss or jeeva Samadhi”.

 Half a kilometer away from the Mutt is the “Bheemeshwara temple”.
 This is where the mythology has it that Bheema killed Bakasura during the exile period of the Pandavas.
-There is one small temple named after each of the Pandava brothers within the same premises.
+There is a group of small temples there, each named after the Pandava brothers within the same premises.

 Overlooking the Mutt, is the Bheema baana Betta or Kaiwara Betta.
-We thought of giving it a miss considering the number of steps we had to climb up and the time we had to cover other places around.
-Or rather, my mum thought it would be impossible for her to scale it up 😛
+We thought of giving it a miss considering the number of steps we had to climb up and the time we were left with, to cover other places around.
+Or rather, my mum thought it would be impossible for her to scale it up before sunset 😛

-One kilometer further ahead, you reach “Tapovana”, place where the saint used to meditate once.
-There is a small garden here which you can give it a miss.
-Few yards uphill from here, you reach the “Vaikunta Betta”.
+One kilometer further ahead, we reached “Tapovana”, the place where the saint used to meditate, back in the days.
+There is a small garden around there, which can be given a miss.
+Few yards uphill from there, we reached the “Vaikunta Betta”.
 At the base of the hill is the “Amaranareyana Temple” dedicated to Lord Vishnu built by the Hoysala king Vishnuvardhana.
 Climb upstairs, we reached the ‘Yoganarasimha Temple’.
 The structure seemed to be ignored by the visitors.
 But we enjoyed the calm in this cave temple, believed to be the place where the Lord appeared infront of Narayanappa.
-The temple terrace gives an excellent view of the entire town.
-A word of caution though: Too many monkeys around here.. it’s no monkey business.!!
+The temple terrace had an excellent view of the entire town.
+A word of caution though: With too many monkeys around there, it was no monkey business.!!

-Then starts the best stretch of the drive.
+Then started the best stretch of the drive.
 5kms uphill….
-It surely makes you wonder how beautiful Mount Kailash(in the Himalayas) could be if the lesser known “MahaKailasaGiri Betta” is so beautiful.
-Atop the hill is a newly chiseled man made caves home to 3 temples.
+It surely made us wonder how beautiful Mount Kailash(in the Himalayas) could be if the lesser known “MahaKailasaGiri Betta” in Kaiwara was so beautiful.
+Atop the hill, is a set of newly chiseled man made caves, home to 3 temples.

 Food is provided unlimited to every pilgrim/visitor at KailasaGiri temple and the Mutt between 12.30.p.m and 3.00.p.m.
 So we decided to hog some yummy temple food at Kailasa giri itself.

 By this time, we had covered all the places I had googled to visit in Kaiwara.
-But it was still 2.30.p.m and lot of time left.
-While coming downhill, we decided to follow a signboard which indicated the way to “ChenaKeshava Cave Temple” but once we reached it, it was quite a disappointment.
+But it was still 2.30.p.m and we had a lot of time left.
+While coming downhill, we decided to follow a signboard which indicated the way to “ChenaKeshava Cave Temple” but once we reached there, it was quite a disappointment.

 Someone had mentioned about “Venkateshwara Temple” in Alambagiri- about 10kms from Kaiwara.
 This place is supposedly famous for Paper made handicrafts.
 So we decided to explore this place too.
-But, some renovation work in this ancient temple was in progress and there were absolutely no shops in this place (forget handicrafts stores).
+But, some renovation work in this ancient temple was in progress and there were absolutely no shops in that place (forget handicrafts stores).
 We were left saddened by the unfruitful drive until there.